Do NOT Use Ice Melt On New Concrete, And Here’s Why!

 - Prompt removal: After you’ve used the safe ice melt for concrete and it hasdone its job, promptly remove slush and residual product to minimize the exposure time.

-Environmentally Friendly Ice Melt Options
+Environmentally Friendly Ice Melt Safe for Concrete and Pets

 Environmentally friendly ice melts are not only better for the earth but often safer for concrete surfaces.
 Look for products with labels that confirm they are biodegradable and free from harsh salts and chlorides.
 Unlike chloride-based ice melt products, Safe Paw is one of those rare compounds that is based on glycol and infused with natural traction agents to keep snow and ice away from your driveway without ruining concrete.
 That’s the reason it is considered the best ice melt for concrete.